 Intra-office communications can be a major expense in banking, where voice communication is critical to continuity and enables faster service for customers.
 Private telephony networks that circumvent existing telephony networks and high international call rates can reduce expense.
 To ensure reliability and quality advanced CoS features that prevent VoIP calls from becoming compromised by other banking communications are needed

-It’s fairly obvious that financial information is incredibly sensitive, whether it belongs to a major financial corporation or a single individual.
-The financial sector faces robust regulatory requirements and the nearly constant threat of hackers, meaning a secure network solution is a necessity.
-As the amount of data being transferred continues to grow, so, too, will the importance of network security.
+Financial information is incredibly sensitive, whether it belongs to a major financial organization or a single individual.
+The financial sector faces robust regulatory requirements and the nearly constant threat of hackers, meaning a secure network is a necessity.
+As the amount of data being transferred continues to grow, the importance high bandwidth and fast, but comprehensive network security only grows.

 The banking sector requires a secure and reliable communication infrastructure to ensure operational efficiency.
 With widely distributed branches, local offices, and ATMs, often located in rural and remote areas lacking infrastructure, banking and financial organizations are turning to their own private networks as a preferred solution for connecting their dispersed locations under one core platform.
 In this environment of growing mobility, heightened competition and customer loyalty, that a gradual replacement of core banking systems is predicted to pick up again in coming years, as banking institutions are updating and replacing core banking systems and networks to improve their ability to compete in the new dawn of banking.